corneliana/all-in-one/Front-end/Internet.md

 ## transmit data in packets through router

-data is typically transmitted in segments, with each segment containing a sequence number and other metadata to ensure reliable delivery.
+Data is typically transmitted in segments for performance, reliability and scalability.
+Each segment contains a sequence number and other metadata to ensure reliable delivery.
 - router: a signaler at a railway station, making sure that a message sent from a given computer arrives at the right destination computer.
 Wrap and unwrap layers to find out next destination.
 - modem: modulate and demodulate signals to enable the transfer of data between digital devices and across networks.
 - Internet Service Provider (ISP): a company to manage special routers that are all linked together and can also access other ISPs' routers.